It is common that you don’t want hi-res original images uploaded to your Uploadcare account. Doing so is inefficient on both ends:

 - Large images take up your account storage limit and delivering those increase your traffic.

-Here are some examples of strings you can specify to control the option behavior,
+Here are some examples of values you can specify for

 800x600, shrinks images to 0.48 megapixels with the default JPEG quality of 80%.